FAQ

 All orders are shipped fully insured for their declared value using tracked, signature-required courier services.
 Jewelry is packaged discreetly and securely.
 We do not ship uninsured under any circumstances.
 Tracking details are sent to you as soon as your order dispatches.

-We accept returns within 14 days of delivery, provided the item is returned in the same condition as received, with all accompanying documentation.
-Because our prices are tied to live metal markets, refunds are processed at the metal spot rate at the time of return — not the original purchase price.
-This is disclosed clearly at the point of sale.
+If you are unhappy with your purchase for whatever reason we accept returns within 14 days of delivery no questions asked, provided the item is returned in the same condition as received, with all accompanying documentation.
 We are happy to answer questions before you buy to help ensure the piece is right for you.